 31. Reduce your caffeine consumption – Caffeine can cause stress on the adrenal glands which can in turn cause stress on the thyroid.
 It’s a good idea to decrease your coffee consumption, enjoying it only occasionally.

-32. Eat unprocessed sea salt – Conventional salt is a processed food that usually contains anti-caking agents and dextrose (a sugar derived from corn) gets bleached.
+32. Use unprocessed Celtic sea salt daily – Conventional salt is a processed food that usually contains anti-caking agents and dextrose (a sugar derived from corn) gets bleached.
 An unprocessed salt, like Celtic Sea Salt provides about 80 different minerals for the body.

 34. Consider having your amalgam fillings removed – Amalgam fillings can cause inflammation in the system as they continue to off-gas each time you eat or drink.
 If you get them removed, it’s imperative you go to a dentist who is trained to remove them safely (I learned this the hard way).
 If you have them removed, follow the advice of your dentist and also follow up with a heavy metal detox protocol.
 My favorite is The 5-Day Dental Detox written by Dr. Louisa Williams.